schleuder/schleuder-website/docs/index.md

     yum install schleuder schleuder-cli

 Afterwards run `schleuder install` to finalize the setup of Schleuder.
-This creates neccessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.
+This creates necessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.

 {: .note}
 The copr-repository also provides you with a package for [schleuder-web](https://0xacab.org/schleuder/schleuder-web/).
 Please read the documentation of schleuder-web on how to get it up and running.